BannerImg

 What is the famous rice dish in Karnataka?

-Bisi bele bath is a classic dish from Karnataka that is the most popular.
-The word “Bisi” translates to “Hot” in kannada, “Bele” translates to “Lentils” and “Bath” is a gooey dish cooked by mixing all the ingredients in water.
+Bisi bele bath, a classic rice dish from Karnataka is the most popular rice dish.
+The word “Bisi” translates to “Hot” in Kannada, “Bele” translates to “Lentils” and “Bath” is a gooey dish cooked by mixing all the ingredients in water.
 It is basically a blend of rice, lentils, assorted vegetables, and spices.

 1. Wow!
 I’m a foodie, I loved your article… especially jolad rotti… belive me it’ll be amazing with yennegayi that tastes awesome.
 Thank you for sharing this article, Please keep posting more like this.